awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

   Otherwise, use your credentials to log in\.
 **Note**
-If your gateway has not been updated to a newer version yet, the user name is `sguser` and the password is `sgpassword`\.
+If your volume or tape gateway has not been updated to a newer version yet, the user name is `sguser` and the password is `sgpassword`\.
 If you reset your password and your gateway is updated to a newer version, your the user name will change to admin but the password will be maintained\.

 After you log in, you see the **Storage Gateway Configuration** main menu, as shown in the following screenshot\.